u0d7i/u0d7i.github.io/_posts/2015-07-22-dns-query-wth-netcat.md

 ~~~

 In hex dump we can see DNS payload starting with transaction ID "b6 4d" at 002c.
-With this sample we can easyly encode our own DNS query using hex ASCII escape chars,
+With this sample we can easily encode our own DNS query using hex ASCII escape chars,
 and pass it to netcat (reply is piped to hexdump):

 ~~~